campusbeats/campusbeats.github.io/index.md

 ## Authentication

-For authentication, the application uses the University of Hawaii CAS test server, and follows the approach shown in [meteor-example-uh-cas](http://ics-software-engineering.github.io/meteor-example-uh-cas/).
+In this application, the University of Hawaii CAS test server is used for authenticating users.
+The derived approach for authentication is shown in [meteor-example-uh-cas](http://ics-software-engineering.github.io/meteor-example-uh-cas/).

-When the application is run, the CAS configuration information must be present in a configuration file such as  [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json).
+In order for the application to run successfully, it needs the CAS configuration information in a configuration file such as  [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json).

-Anyone with a UH account can login and use BowFolio to create a portfolio.
-A profile document is created for them if none already exists for that username.
+Those with a valid UH account can login and use CampusBeats to find musically inclined people.
+If a profile does not exist for the current user, one is created for them upon accessing the application.

 ## Authorization

-The landing and directory pages are public; anyone can access those pages.
+Public pages are the landing and directory pages, thus, these pages can be accessed by anyone.

-The profile and filter pages require authorization: you must be logged in (i.e. authenticated) through the UH test CAS server, and the authenticated username returned by CAS must match the username specified in the URL.
+To use the profile and filter pages, authentication is required.
+The user must log in (i.e. be authenticated) through the UH test CAS server and the returned authenticated username within CAS must be an exact match to the username specified in the URL.
 So, for example, only the authenticated user `johnson` can access the pages `http://localhost:3000/johnson/profile` and  `http://localhost:3000/johnson/filter`.

 To prevent people from accessing pages they are not authorized to visit, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).